Leaflet/Leaflet/_posts/2013-06-28-leaflet-plugin-authoring-guide.md

 don't pile up lots of files in one place  &mdash;
 make it easy for a new person to find their way in your repo.

-A barebones repo for a simple plugin would like this:
+A barebones repo for a simple plugin would look like this:

 	my-plugin.js
 	README.md